hydrobricks/hydrobricks-doc/doc/advanced.rst

    :align: center

-Hydrobricks supports a snow redistribution mechanism based on the SnowSlide algorithm (Bernhardt & Schulz, 2010).
+Hydrobricks supports a snow redistribution mechanism based on the SnowSlide algorithm (Bernhardt2010_).
 This option simulates gravitational snow transport and can help improve snow distribution modeling across elevation bands and avoid 'snow towers'.